codefellows/code-201-prework/prework/windows/04_updating_terminal.md

 ### Extra Info

-1. In the file you pasted there was a line at the bottom that started with alias.
-What this does is adds a unique command to your terminal.
-Now when you type `cd~` it will bring you to the root of your Windows User!
+1. In the file you pasted there was a section at the bottom that exports `wr` and sets up the `cdwr` alias.
+What this does is adds a unique variable and a command to your terminal.

+- **$wr :**

+If you want to use a relative path, but don't want to go all the way up to the Ubuntu FS and then work down to the Windows FS, you can use the `$wr` variable as a shortcut to the Windows root instead.
+IE:

+`cd $wr/about_me/scripts`.
+Instead of:

+`cd ~/../../mnt/c/Users/MTreat/Development/about_me/scripts`

+This also works with tab completion as well, which is awesome.

+- **cdwr :**
+Now when you type `cdwr` it will bring you to the root of your Windows User!
 This makes navigating between the two file systems super easy.

 - To navigate to the Ubuntu root, you will type the normal `cd ~`.
-That one comes with a space.
-- To navigate to the Windows Root, you will type `cd~` with NO space!.
+- To navigate to the Windows Root, you will type `cdwr` with NO space!.

 2. If you decide to add a directory to your Windows User's root to hold all of your work, IE: `/Users/MichaelLeonTreat/Development`, you can come back to this file and update the line with the `cd~` alias so that it moves directly into that directory.
 Just add the name of the directory to the end of the path after your username.